Update (March 2026):

 -

-insurance-changepoint: Bayesian change-point detection for pricing time series.
+insurance-dynamics: Bayesian change-point detection for pricing time series.
 When you need to know whether a shift in your loss ratio is structural or noise, before you take rate.

 Fairness and equity